List of Hustle characters: Albert Stroller

 Albert is an elderly American who acts as the group roper; his role is to identify targets ("marks") and lead them to the inside man.
 His distinctive style exudes the kind of dignified professionalism that wealthy, unsuspecting marks trust implicitly, making him the ideal man to rope them in for the serious score.
 As a result, he is a member of numerous establishments where the very wealthy can be found – private gentlemen's clubs, casinos, top hotels and restaurants are regular haunts for Albert and his targets.
 He is friends with many wealthy people under numerous aliases.
 Albert was Mickey's mentor for long cons; his lessons encouraged Mickey to develop his eye for detail.

-He is a master of cold reading – a technique often used by mentalists, fortune tellers, psychics, and mediums to determine details about another person in order to convince them that the reader knows much more about a subject than they do.
+He is a master of cold reading – a technique often used by mentalists, fortune tellers, psychics, and mediums to determine details about another person to convince them that the reader knows much more about a subject than they do.
 Even without prior knowledge, a practised cold reader can quickly obtain a great deal of information about the subject by carefully analyzing body language, clothing or fashion, hairstyle, and manner of speech.
 This ability helps Albert get close to his marks quickly.

 Although born in America, he was stationed in North London during World War II, where he fell madly in love with a local girl, Lily Cooper.
 A few weeks later, he had to evacuate the base and didn't have the time to get word to Lily.
 He wrote her a letter and posted it as soon as he could, but received no reply.
 After the war, he came back to London to look for her, only to see her at the church as she was getting married.

 He fled from the United States in the 1970s.
 Originally, he was a shoe salesman in the Midwest until the workforce was laid off.
 To secure a decent redundancy package, Albert conned the company out of $60,000 and shared it among his former co-workers.
 He reputedly enjoyed the experience so much that he became a grifter and moved to Las Vegas to work the marks there by day, and the casinos at night.
 However, soon all the casinos became wise to the grifters and banned them from even entering their premises.
 Albert left for the UK shortly afterwards.
 One of his partners-in-crime in Las Vegas was Joey Pepper, and together they would work the Shoe-switch scam.
 However, Joey was once caught doing the switch and was almost killed by the Casino security.